arslanbisharat/Platform_Game/README.md

 ### Design

 First of all: this is a simple pixel game.
 You can't expect to see high-quality graphics.
 Or medium-quality graphics...
-So, the ship's designs are just a low-quality version of the orignal design.
+So, the ship's designs are just a low-quality version of the original design.

 The game is based on [Endless Runner Game](https://www.gamasutra.com/blogs/BenChong/20150112/233958/Endless_Runner_Games_How_to_think_and_design_plus_some_history.php)
 **Leaderboard**

-Allows you to check the high scores in leaderboard.
+Allows you to check the high scores on the leaderboard.
 **Credits**

  Shows you the credits scene, with everyone who helped me building this app;